HEAD Crux 105 Pro Ski

 Is your pragmatic side trying to convince you that today is a day for the svelte and narrow skis?
 Or, is your optimistic side trying to convince you that yesterday's 3 inches will actually feel more like 8, and therefore, wider skis are required?
-Not a huge fan of analysis paralysis, Head makes the decision easy with the Crux 105 Pro.
-Being just wide enough, the Crux 105 Pro handles powder easily while its athletic weight won't inhibit a full day of powder harvesting.
-When conditions turn from pristine to mank, the Triaxial Carbon Jacket surrounding a KARUBA and Graphene core provides burly performance that will punch through variable snow while providing exceptional dampness.
-The long turn radius begs for fast and aggressive skiing while keeping the ski predictable when the powder turns into breakable crust.
-Finally, Head omitted a topsheet in the design of this ski, giving you a full glimpse into the ski's inner workings while saving weight.
-If the crux of your day is figuring out what ski to grab, look to the Head Crux 105 Pro for answers.
+Not a huge fan of analysis paralysis, HEAD makes the decision easy with the Crux 105 Pro.
+Being plenty wide enough, the Crux 105 Pro can handle powder while maintaining the impressive carving chops for which HEAD is known.
+When conditions turn from pristine to less-so, the Triaxial Carbon Jacket surrounding a KARUBA and Graphene core provides stable performance that will punch through variable snow with noticeable dampness.
+The long turn radius begs for fast and aggressive skiing while keeping the ski predictable when navigating steeps.
+The athletic weight lets you ski all conditions you'll encounter on those extended spring days.
+Finally, HEAD omitted a topsheet in the design of this ski, giving you a full glimpse into the ski's inner workings while saving weight.
+If the crux of your day is figuring out what ski to grab, look to the HEAD Crux 105 Pro for your answer.

 - Karuba and Graphene core is lightweight, damp, and high-tech.